Academic Standards and Regulations

 2. Academic Exclusion

-1. The student has received two grades below 65 in the first semester of law school;
+1. The student has accumulated two grades below 65 within the completion* of the first 12 credit hours in law school;

-3. The student’s cumulative GPA is below 73.5 after the completion of two (2) semesters in law school;
+3. The student’s cumulative GPA is below 73.5 after the completion of 24 credit hours in law school;

-4. The student’s cumulative GPA is below 74.25 after the completion of three (3) semesters in law school;
+4. The student’s cumulative GPA is below 74.25 after the completion of 40 credit hours in law school;

-5. The student’s cumulative GPA is below 75 at any time after the completion of four (4) semesters in the School of Law;
+5. The student’s cumulative GPA is below 75 at any time after the completion of 56 credit hours in law school;

-6. The student has received three or more grades below 65 (a grade of UF is below 65 for purposes of this rule).
+6. The student has accumulated three or more grades below 65; a grade of UF is below 65 for purposes of this rule.

 3. Appeals from Academic Exclusion from the Study of Law

-1. Except as provided in paragraph B. immediately following, there is no right to appeal an exclusion from further study in the School of Law.1
+1. Except as provided in paragraph 2 immediately following, there is no right to appeal an exclusion from further study in the School of Law.

-2. Anyone excluded after earning more than seventy hours of academic credit in the School of Law shall have the right to appeal once to the faculty Academic Appeals Committee for a waiver of the exclusion rule(s) applicable to that person’s exclusion.
-Appeals shall be governed by the rules set forth in paragraph C. immediately following.
+2. Anyone excluded after earning more than 60 hours of academic credit in the School of Law shall have the right to appeal once to the faculty Academic Appeals Committee for a waiver of the exclusion rule(s) applicable to that person’s exclusion.
+Appeals shall be governed by the rules set forth in paragraph 3. immediately following.

 4. Flex Time Program Academic Exclusion Rules